ltngames/ltngames.github.io/src/docs/waypoints.md

  This Waypoints plugin gives you the ability to create waypoints for your game, giving the player the ability to "fast travel" to locations in your game.
 Much in the style of Diablo 2.
 You will be able to lock and unlock waypoints as well as choose your own animations and common event when you teleport through a waypoint.

  ## Getting Started
- Before using this plugin be sure to setup it's parameters.
-It requires you to setup a common event and categories for your waypoints.
+Before using this plugin, you need to configure its parameters, including defining a common event and categories for your waypoints.

  ### Common Event
- The common event is used when you perform a waypoint transfer and can be used to setup animations and other various effects before or during transfer.
+ The common event comes into play when you perform a waypoint transfer and can be used to set up animations and various effects before or during the transfer.

 __Parameters For fine tuning waypoint transfer common event:__